 The United Nations (UN) came into being in 1945, shortly after the end of World War II.

 The purpose of the UN is to bring peace to all nations of the world.
-After World War II, a committee of persons as the Chair of the United Nations Human Rights Commission Eleanor Roosevelt, the wife of US President Franklin D. Roosevelt, wrote a special document which “declares” the rights that everyone in the entire world should have—the Universal Declaration of Human Rights.
+After World War II, a committee was formed of persons known as the Chair of the United Nations Human Rights Commission.
+Eleanor Roosevelt, the wife of US President Franklin D. Roosevelt, wrote a particular document which “declares” the rights that everyone in the entire world should have—the Universal Declaration of Human Rights.
 Today there are 192 member states of the UN, all of whom have signed on in agreement with the Universal Declaration of Human Rights.

 Where Do Universal Rights Begin?

 “In small places, close to home—so close and so small that they cannot be seen on any maps of the world.
 Yet they are the world of the individual person; the neighborhood he lives in; the school or college he attends; the factory, farm or office where he works.
 Such are the places where every man, woman, and child seeks equal justice, equal opportunity, equal dignity without discrimination.
 Unless these rights have meaning there, they have little meaning anywhere.
 Without concerted citizen action to uphold them close to home, we shall look in vain for progress in the larger world.”